sam-at-github/backups-lvm-mysql/README.md

 # Overview
-A simple wrapper script to do a MySQL flush, lock, LVM snapshot, unlock, then backup of a MySQL database.
+A simple wrapper script to get a MySQL backup from an LVM snapshot.
+The script `./backups-lvm-mysql.sh` does the following:

+  1. MySQL flush and lock tables
+  2. Take LVM snapshot
+  3. MySQL unlock tables
+  4. cp snapped MySQL database files to some configured location
+  5. Remove LVM snapshot

-Good alternative to say `mysqldump`.
+A good alternative to say `mysqldump` if your using LVM.
 See http://www.lullabot.com/blog/article/mysql-backups-using-lvm-snapshots.

 # Installation
-The trivial script `install.sh` copies ~everything from the source directory to /etc/backups-lvm-mysql/ and installs a crontab.
-You'll want to change the configuration options.
-Main conf is `backups-conf`.
-May also want to change cron times - or just not use the cron at all.
-If deps are met everything will work.
+Given a valid config you can run from CWD.
+Optionally you can exec the Makefile which ~just dumps everything in `/etc/backups-lvm-mysql/`.

+    sudo make install

 # Usage

-    /etc/backups-lvm-mysql/backups.sh
+    ./backups-lvm-mysql.sh

 # Dependencies

- * cron
- * lvm
- * php5

-# Notes
-This setup simply keeps one local snapshot.
-A remote backup that syncs and rotates that snapshot is a good idea.
+lvm, python3, bash.